maykinmedia/objects-api/README.rst

 |docs|

-API to manage objects belonging to a certain object type.
+API to manage objecttypes and objects.
 (`Nederlandse versie`_)

 Developed by `Maykin Media B.V.`_ commissioned by the Municipality of Utrecht.